Posted on February 19, 2016

 7. Free Criminal Defense Consultation

-If you’ve been arrested, charged, or are under investigation for possession for sale or manufacturing a counterfeit good under PC 350, Contact Counterfeit Defense Lawyer John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested, charged, or are under investigation for possession for sale or manufacturing a counterfeit good under PC 350, then contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.